paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/process_reliability_modelling.md

 (meca_4_1)=
 # Process for mechanical reliability predicition

-The approach for mechanical {term}`reliability prediction <Reliability prediction>` in space applications presented in this chapter is based on the following three steps, which are described in different Sections:
+The approach for mechanical {term}`reliability prediction <Reliability prediction>` in space applications presented in this chapter is based on the following three steps, which are described in different sections:

 * {term}`failure mechanism <Failure mechanism>` identification and focus ({numref}`meca_4_4`)
 The goal of this step is to decide what needs to be modelled, allowing to focus the analysis on items and {term}`failure mechanisms <Failure mechanism>` with non-negligible probability of failure.